Refine Drugs, Don't Complete Them: Uniform-Source Discrete Flows for Fragment-Based Drug Discovery: Experiments

 Our rewards are computed as $A = \frac{r-\bar{r}}{\sigma_r + \epsilon}$, where $r$ is the oracle scores, $\bar{r}$ denotes the batch mean, $\sigma_r$ the standard deviation and $\epsilon$ provides numerical stability.
 The clipped PPO surrogate $ \rho(\theta) = \exp\bigl(\log\pi_\theta - \log\pi_{\rm old}\bigr) $ is optimized in the standard way. \paragraph{Adaptive Sequence Length Sampling} As mentioned previously, our model requires a sequence length as input during generation.
 To accelerate convergence to well-performing molecule lengths, we employ an adaptive bandit that favors lengths with consistently high rewards while still retaining exploration through the prior distribution.
 We use a peak-seeking variant that blends best-so-far performance, reward quantiles, and an exploration bonus (see Appendix~\ref{app:bandit}). \paragraph{Combined Optimization Algorithm} The overall procedure, combining GA exploration with PPO fine-tuning of the discrete flow, is summarized in Alg.~\ref{alg:target_opt}, and additional implementation details are provided in Appendix~\ref{sec:optimization_params}.
 Unlike GenMol or $f$-RAG, our method uses a single hyperparameter configuration across all tasks, highlighting that the performance gains arise from the algorithmic design rather than extensive hyperparameter tuning.

 \paragraph{Results}

 The PMO benchmark comprises 23 single-objective molecular optimization tasks.
 Evaluation considers the achieved score and sample efficiency, summarized by the \textbf{top10 AUC} metric: the area under the curve of the mean score of the top ten molecules as a function of oracle calls.
 The scores are normalized to $[0,1]$, and each run is limited to $10{,}000$ oracle evaluations.
 GenMol~\citep{genmol} and f-RAG~\citep{lee2024moleculegenerationfragmentretrieval} initialize their populations by screening the entire ZINC250k dataset, i.e. performing 250{,}000 additional oracle calls before optimization begins.
 Thus, while they nominally report results with 10k oracle calls, the effective budget is closer to 260{,}000.
 To ensure comparability, we evaluate our method under both setups: with prescreening on ZINC250k (Tab.\ref{tab:prescreen}), directly comparable to GenMol and f-RAG, and without prescreening (Tab.\ref{tab:no_prescreen}), directly comparable to baselines such as REINVENT~\citep{olivecrona2017molecular}, MolGA~\citep{tripp2023geneticalgorithmsstrongbaselines}, and Genetic GFN~\citep{kim2024geneticguidedgflownetssampleefficient}, which do not use any prior oracle information.
 Due to space constraints, we only include up to three top-performing baselines, ranked by the sum of AUC-top10 scores across all benchmark tasks.
 In both setups, InVirtuoGen consistently achieves the best overall performance, considering the sum over all tasks.
+A comparison against methods that do not count the oracle calls spent on finetuning the generative model, such as Graph-GRPO~\citep{graphgrpo}, is deferred to Appendix~\ref{app:unlimited}, since we consider that regime to be at odds with the purpose of the benchmark.
 Ablations in Appendix~\ref{sec:ablation} show that all components of our optimization stack matter.
 In particular, PPO without prescreening and any genetic algorithm yields higher performance than REINFORCE, a common baseline used in industry.